 In general, workers must accumulate a minimum of 40 work credits — the equivalent of 10 years of paid labor — to be able to collect retirement benefits.
 In 2017, you must earn at least $1,300 to get one credit, up to a maximum of four credits each year.
 If you don’t have enough credits, you’ll need additional savings or some other financial resource to fall back on in place of Social Security.

 Qualifying for disability benefits also works on a credit system, but the rules are different depending on the age of a worker when he or she becomes disabled.
 For example, someone whose disability began before age 24 can qualify for benefits with six credits earned over the previous three years.
 Someone over 62, however, must earn 40 credits, at least 20 of them in the 10 years before becoming disabled.

 What is COLA and how is it calculated?

 6 of 6

 Proposals currently under consideration suggest tying Social Security’s COLA to other measures of inflation.
-One idea is to use the Bureau of Labor Statistics’ Chained CPI for All Urban Consumers.
-Proponents say it’s a more accurate measure of consumer behavior when prices fluctuate.
-This would likely result in lower COLAs.
+One idea is to use the bureau’s “chained” consumer price index, which factors in how shoppers switch to cheaper goods when prices go up.
+Proponents say it’s a more accurate measure of consumer behavior.
+It would likely result in lower COLAs.